Stephen-c-Kelly/WorldLeaderQuiz/README.md

 - Variable named 'country' which will look in the data to build a list of countries based on region used in gameplay

 // Step 2 - Cached element references
-- Variable named 'region' to keep track of the selected region
+- Variable named 'activeRegion' to keep track of the selected region
 - Variable named 'activeCountry' to keep track of the country on display.
 - Variable named 'activeChoices' to display choices for an active country.
 - Variable named 'correctChoice' to track the correct choice for the active country